maayan1818/devops-final-jsp/README.md

 /gatling     – Performance tests and reports

-## DevOps Scope
-The project was delivered to production using a full CI/CD pipeline that includes:
-- Source control using GitHub
-- Automated deployment to Apache Tomcat using Jenkins
-- Availability monitoring
-- Automated functional testing with Selenium
-- Performance testing using Gatling (Max Limit, Load, and Stress tests)

 ## Technology Stack
 - Java (JSP)
 - Apache Tomcat
 - Jenkins
 - Selenium IDE
 - Gatling